 A brief history of Social Media Day

-To understand how Social Media Day started, let’s go back to the beginnings of social media itself — and no, we’re not talking about MySpace (launched in 2005) or even the short-lived Friendster, which emerged in 2003.
+To understand how Social Media Day started, let’s go back to the beginnings of social media itself — and no, we’re not talking about the social network, MySpace (launched in 2005) or even the short-lived Friendster, which emerged in 2003.
 Instead, one could argue that social media’s actual birth occurred over 150 years earlier on May 24, 1844, when inventor Samuel Morse sent a message from Baltimore to Washington on the newly-invented telegraph.
 From that fateful day emerged a vast network of telegraph operators from coast to coast, communicating with each other using dots and dashes — a far cry from today’s Twitter posts and Instagram stories.

 Today, someone in Australia can have a real-time video conversation with someone in the United States using Skype, Facebook Messenger, Zoom, or a number of other platforms.
 Likewise, businesses can automate instantaneous discussions with their customers without even needing a human on their end of the conversation.
 Can you imagine trying to explain to Samuel Morse the incredible technology his invention eventually led to?
 He’d probably be spinning in his grave fast enough to produce power equivalent to that of a wind farm.
 And if he’d been born just a little bit later, he might even say “OMG,” a turn of phrase that you probably wouldn’t have guessed originated in 1917!